Course

 Go inside rehearsal with the University of Texas Symphony Orchestra.
 Students discuss their love for the music, their shared experience and their beloved conductor, the orchestra's Director of Music Farkhad Khudyev, who brings passion and energy to every rehearsal and concert.

-Each season the Symphony Orchestra performs major works with winners of the Butler School Concerto Competitions.
+Each season the Symphony Orchestra performs major works with winners of every Butler School Concerto Competition:

 Recent Visiting Artists